31 genera

 Flowers: May-June

-Distribution: Chiefly west of the Cascades in Washington; British Columbia south to southern California.
+Distribution: Occurring chiefly west of the Cascades crest in Washington; British Columbia to California.

 Habitat: Moist soil at low elevations, but not typically coastal.